 By following these tips, you can create a standout cover letter that will help you stand out from other applicants and land your dream job.

-Hopefully, by now, you have a clearer idea of what a good media resume looks like for jobs in TV and film in the UK.
+Hopefully, by now, you have a clearer idea of what a good media resume looks like for UK jobs in TV and film.
 If you’re still struggling or need guidance, use the below link to book a career discovery call and learn more about what entertainment industry coaching can do for you.

-If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my monthly newsletter, which also includes receiving updates on when a new blog post goes live.
+If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my fortnightly newsletter, The Creative Life, which features advice and insights for creatives and includes guest contributors.

 If you enjoyed reading this post, please comment and share it on social media using any of the buttons below.
 Thank you.